cesarhuret/shakespearify/Readme.md

 2. Click on the shakespeare icon
 3. Words `you` & `your` are replaced to `thou` & `thy`
 4. Read 📜

+## Warning! ⚠

+This tool can end up breaking some webpages, it is just for fun.
+Will probably not be updated in the future.

+If you'd like to add word replacements, dm me on discord at `Kesar#1129`